Community (trade union): Subsequent mergers

 In 2008 the membership of the British Union of Social Work Employees voted in favour of a transfer of engagements to Community.
 Their merger with Community in 2008 brought BUSWE members back into a TUC affiliated union.
 In a strange case of history repeating itself, BASW decided in 2011 to set up yet another trade union arm (this time called the "Social Workers' Union") but this body has no connection whatsoever with BUSWE branches within Community.

 The Staff Union West Bromwich Building Society, with around 500 members, merged into Community in February 2018.

 Blue chip staff association transferred to Community in 2019 followed by the Independent Democratic Union in 2020.

 From October 2020, Voice: The Union for Education Professionals became a part of Community, becoming its education and early years section.

 Affiliations

 Community is affiliated to a number of national, European and International union structures.

 At a national level, Community is affiliated to the Trades Union Congress (TUC), Scottish Trades Union Congress (STUC) and Wales TUC.

 At a European level, Community affiliates to the European Trade Union Confederation (ETUC), European Metalworkers' Federation (EMF), European Trade Union Federation - Textiles, Clothing & Leather (ETUF-TCL) and UNI-Europa.

 At an international level, Community affiliates to the International Trade Union Confederation (ITUC), International Metalworkers' Federation (IMF), International Textile, Garment and Leather Workers' Federation (ITGLWF) and UNI-Global.

-Community is affiliated to the Labour Party and the Cooperative Party.
+Community is affiliated to the Labour Party and the Co-operative Party.